 - any unusual circumstances, actions, or omissions.

-Disposal of unused, discontinued/recalled, or expired medication shall be in compliance with federal and state law.
+Disposal of unused, discontinued/recalled, or expired abandoned medication shall be in compliance with federal and state law.
 Prior to disposal school personnel shall make a reasonable attempt to return medication by providing written notification that expired, discontinued, or unused medications needs to be picked up.
 If medication is not picked up by the date specified, disposal shall be in accordance with the disposal procedures for the specific category of medication.

 Approved: August 9, 2004